 Knowing what type paint to use can be a bit confusing and a little overwhelming.
 I get this question a lot.
 The TRUTH is, there’s a simple rule to follow.

-The most common place for latex paint are your interior walls, door, trim and some furniture.
+The most commonplace for latex paint are your interior walls, door, trim, and some furniture.
 There are five types of sheen that can be used: flat, matte, eggshell, satin and semi-gloss, so make sure you select the right sheen.

 It really depends on your preference, but with that said; most homeowners use flat or eggshell on their walls.
-If you use satin or semi-gloss it will creates a shine and show all the imperfections like dings and waves in the construction of the walls.
+If you use satin or semi-gloss it will create a shine and show all the imperfections like dings and waves in the construction of the walls.
 Flat paint is great for low traffic areas and ceilings whereas eggshell is commonly used throughout the house because it can be easily cleaned.
 It also dries in 4-6 hours.